 Skip to main content

-The Documents panel is the project’s file system.
-Every document you upload, every Review you complete, every Discovery you finish: they all show up here, in a folder tree you can organise the way you’d organise files on disk.
+Project files is the project’s file system.
+Every document you upload, every file you attach to a chat, every Review you run and every Discovery you finish shows up here, in a folder tree you can organise the way you’d organise files on disk.
+Open it from Project files in the project section of the sidebar.

 Libra mascot cheering